Lubenz007/lubenz007.github.io/_tabs/about.md

 * Microsoft solutions
 * Citrix Terminal Server
 * Lotus Notes Domino
-- Working at Alit/Sensa and supporting > ISAL - Mjólkursamsalan - Íslandsflug
+- Working at Alit/Sensa and supporting > ISAL - Mjólkursamsalan - Íslandsflug and other small companies

 ## 2003-2010 VSP
 * Datacenter
 * Microsoft solutions
-* Vmware
+* VMware
-- Working at Sensa and supporting > Siminn and other customer of Sensa.
+- Working at Sensa and supporting > Siminn and other customers of Sensa.
 - Hands on at the datacenter
-- WmWare Cluster
+- VMware Cluster
-- Hosting enviroment for small customers
+- Hosting environment for small customers

 ## 2011-2016 VSP
 * Datacenter
 * Hyper-V
 * Microsoft solutions
-* Vmware
+* VMware
 * Xen
-- Working at Basis as a small share holder.
+- Working at Basis as a small shareholder.
-- building upp Datacenter
+- Building up Datacenter with APC Inrow and UPS
-- Hosting enviroment for small customers in Iceland
+- Hosting environment for small customers in Iceland
-- Building up hyper-v cluster with WAP
+- Building up Hyper-V cluster with WAP

 ## 2017-2023 Azure
 * Azure